 - It recognizes that a freemium lead isn't necessarily qualified to buy, and still needs to be nurtured.
 The third CTA is content that will support the user as they explore

-⚠️ One suggested improvement for Crayon is use my name and company as variables in the email body.
-A tool like this could even go as far to analyze email address' domain and preemptively offer competetive insights, like it does post-activation.
+⚠️ One suggested improvement for Crayon is to use name and company as variables in the email body.
+A tool like this could even go as far to analyze email address' domain and preemptively offer competitive insights, like it does post-activation.

 Limit links to a few key actions

 As a user, having a range of choices seems like a great thing.
 As a marketer, you know it isn't.
 Forcing a user to comprehend the meaning of every CTA can cause decision fatigue and lead to complete inaction.